International Securities Identification Number

-An International Securities Identification Number (ISIN) uniquely identifies a security.
+An International Securities Identification Number (ISIN) is a code that uniquely identifies a security globally for the purposes of facilitating clearing, reporting and settlement of trades.
 Its structure is defined in ISO 6166.
 The ISIN code is a 12-character alphanumeric code that serves for uniform identification of a security through normalization of the assigned National Number, where one exists, at trading and settlement.

 History

 ISINs were first used in 1981, but did not reach wide acceptance until 1989, when the G30 countries recommended adoption.
 The ISIN was endorsed a year later by ISO with the ISO 6166 standard.

 Initially information was distributed via CD-ROMs and this was later replaced by distribution over the internet.

+ISINs slowly gained traction worldwide and became the most popular global securities identifier.
+Trading, clearing and settlement systems in many countries adopted ISINs as a secondary measure of identifying securities.
+Some countries, mainly in Europe, moved to using the ISIN as their primary means of identifying securities.
+European regulations such as Solvency II Directive 2009 increasingly require the ISIN to be reported.

-In 2004 the European Union mandated the use of instrument identifiers in some of its regulatory reporting, which included ISIN as one of the valid identifiers.
+In 2004, the European Union mandated the use of instrument identifiers in some of its regulatory reporting with ISIN as one of the valid identifiers.

 Description

-ISO 6166 (or ISO6166:2013 as of the 2013 revision) defines the structure of an International Securities Identification Number (ISIN).
+ISO 6166 (or ISO6166:2021 as of the 2021 revision) defines the structure of an International Securities Identification Number (ISIN).
 An ISIN uniquely identifies a fungible security.

 Securities with which ISINs can be used are: